Lightning-Flow-Scanner/.github/profile/README.md

 _"Maintaining high-quality Salesforce Flows is critical for the success of your business applications.
 Lightning Flow Scanner is a powerful tool that can help you identify and address common issues in your Flows."_ - Mohith Shrivastava, Principal Developer Advocate at Salesforce.

+✨ Rely on us for transparent, reliable assessments of Salesforce Flows backed by our commitment to Open Source.
+🚀 Experience empowerment at no cost, deepening your understanding of Salesforce Flows.
+💡 Drive innovation by seamlessly streamlining development workflows between low-code and traditional approaches.
+🤝 Empower all voices to shape the current standard of Flow Excellence through open collaboration.
+🌱 Promote excellence and reduce technical debt for resilient solutions.

-Take your Salesforce Flows to the next level and join us in our commitment to promoting Best Practices.
-By starring us, you'll help improve Flows and boost confidence among Flow Builders.
-Let's work together to achieve excellence!
+Ready to take your Salesforce Flows to the next level?
+Join us in our collective pursuit of excellence!
 ### 🔧 We Support:

 🔍 [Extensible Flow Analysis](#extensible-flow-analysis) [![Downloads/total](https://img.shields.io/npm/dt/lightning-flow-scanner.svg)](https://www.npmjs.com/package/lightning-flow-scanner-core)